ndigirigijohn/cardano-common-scripts/SNIPPETS.md

 # Complete Snippets Reference

-All 30 snippets available in **cardano-common-snippets**, each with both Lucid and cardano-cli versions.
+All 30 snippets available in **cardano-common-scripts**, each with both Lucid and cardano-cli versions.

 ---